 To help meet school expenses, many art majors work in the Department of Art as student studio assistants, digital imaging specialists, clerical help, gallery exhibition installers and attendants, and models.
 Annually, the Department of Art gives promising art students scholarships and awards.
 Students also have the opportunity to be placed in art internship programs throughout the region.

-The Department of Art offers the opportunity to receive credit by examination based on an optional portfolio review.
+The Department of Art offers the opportunity to receive credit based on a portfolio review.
 The review is intended for students in the early stages of the program who have developed a portfolio that may demonstrate sufficient quality and understanding of the content and skills in the foundations of studio art.
 Portfolios are reviewed by faculty in the department, based on the quality of the work submitted and other criteria stated in the application.
 This process would enable students, based on a successful portfolio review, to receive credit for a foundations-level course.
 More detailed information about the process is available at http://www.uwlax.edu/art/credit-by-portfolio-review/.

 The department offers this opportunity for its foundations studio courses (ART 162 Drawing Foundations (3 cr.), ART 164 Design Foundations (3 cr.), and ART 166 Three Dimensional Foundations (3 cr.)).
 To apply, contact the Department of Art, 105 Center for the Arts.